July 8, 2011

 Summer is flying by; outdoor activities and family visits are rightfully taking priority over programming.

 I haven't done as much with Delphi XE Starter (DXE) as I had hoped.
 There are a few irritating items in the IDE interface that I'm sure are fixable, but I haven't taken time find the solutions.
-The one I recall right now is that setting up the Watches window the way I want it does not "stick" and must be set up again each time I start the program.
+The one I recall right now is that setting up the Replica watches window the way I want it does not "stick" and must be set up again each time I start the program.
 And those, plus the fact that there are some incompatibilities between DXE and earlier versions, make it easy to stick with Delphi Version 7 for the time being.

 Nothing major on the programming front this quarter; a few fixes and a number of fun "Beginner's Level" programs which needed less than a day to code and document.
 Some of the more complex programs will have wait until fall.
 Here's a summary of the new and changed programs since last time.